 For these reasons, you should take a moment to set the WordPress timezone correctly, as indicated below.

 Why we should set the WordPress timezone properly?

 Setting WordPress timezone is very important because of many reasons.
 There are 2 main reasons are listed below:

-- The first reason is that it directly affects the time you got emails or subscribes from readers.
+- The first reason is that it directly affects the time you got emails or subscribe from readers.
 Then, you will not know exactly when and where they are from.
 So if you want to have any emails that come from the site to show the time, you should set your WordPress timezone correctly.

 - The second reason is that many popular WordPress plugins have their own configured timer.
-If you do not set your WordPress timezone properly, making the timezone different with the timezone of the plugin, the events on your site will not be displayed correctly.
+If you do not set your WordPress timezone properly, making the timezone different from the timezone of the plugin, the events on your site will not be displayed correctly.

 How to set WordPress timezone?

 From your WordPress dashboard, go to Settings > General